feilipu/z88dk-libraries/ff/readme.md

 ## Documentation

-ChaN's documentation is copied verbatim here, for easy reference.
+ChaN's documentation is copied verbatim here, for immediate reference.
-Please use his [FatFs website](http://elm-chan.org/fsw/ff/00index_e.html) as the point of reference.
+Please use his [FatFs website](http://elm-chan.org/fsw/ff/00index_e.html) as the original point of reference.

 ## Licence